dyninst/dyninst/docs/stackwalk/public/procstate.h.rst

 .. cpp:type:: std::pair<std::string, Dyninst::Address> LibAddrPair

   The first field is the file path of the library that was loaded.
-The second is the load address of that library in the process’ address space.
+The second is the load address of that library in the process' address space.
 The load address of a library can be added to a symbol offset from the file in order to get its absolute address.